aychtang/prolog-beginner-guide/guide.md

 #### Querying facts:
 When running this code with a Prolog interpreter we can then run some queries on this set of facts and look at some cool features of Prolog already:

-You can execute a fact with arguments to see if the relation exists in the universe:
+You can execute a Fact with arguments to see if the relation exists in the universe:
 ```
 male(zeus). % true.
 female(mnemosyne). % true.